 I'm extremely fussy about lighting.
-For starters, I don't like ceiling fixtures, at least in living spaces (I'm fine with them in closets and such); I prefer most lighting near or below eye level.
+For starters, I don't like ceiling fixtures in living spaces (I'm fine with them in closets and such); I prefer most lighting near or below eye level.
 I insist on all lighting to be incandescent in color temperature.
 And I want total control over intensity: I like softer, dimmable general lighting, but intense task lighting for kitchen counters and other work spaces.
 Oh, and everything must be LED.

-I'm equally fussy about lighting fixtures; I'm very picky about their aesthetic.
+I'm equally fussy about lighting fixtures; I'm very picky about their appearance.
 I gravitate toward Euro, or what I think of as "conservative modern," as opposed to over-the-top "über modern" styling, which often comes off as garish or silly faux futuristic—stylish for the sake of being stylish.
 Simple and clean is my way of thinking, and I've long held a preference for brushed nickel as a fixture finish.

 Practically from the time I closed on the property, I started looking at lighting fixtures.
 Over the course of more than three years of searching, I rarely found things that were close to what I sought, although the success rate has been improving (either because more appealing products are emerging, or I'm becoming less fussy—who knows).
 At one point, when I was deep in the throes of frustration, it occurred to me that I might be able to cobble together my own custom fixtures with parts from different products, which is what I sometimes wound up doing.